-- There must be a business condition for the expenses; - o The expense must be in connection with performance of services as an employee - o The reimbursement must be for an expense the employee could deduct on his/her tax return - The employee must either substantiate or be deemed to have substantiated the expenses: - o Generally substantiation consists of receipts and/or cancelled checks and invoices that show the nature and amount of the expenditure. - o Expenses deemed to have been substantiated are such things as using the mileage allowance rate (50 cents per mile) rather than actual expenses for operating a vehicle or use of a per diem rate for overnight travel rather than requiring receipts for meals. - The employee must return to the employer amounts in excess of the substantiated (or deemed substantiated) expenses within a reasonable time. - o There are 2 methods of determining a reasonable time Periodic Statement. - A statement from the employer is giver to the employee at least quarterly setting forth the amounts paid under the plan in of the substantiated amount and requesting the employee either substantiate or return excess amounts within 120 days of the statement date.
+There must be a business condition for the expenses; The expense must be in connection with performance of services as an employee The reimbursement must be for an expense the employee could deduct on his/her tax return The employee must either substantiate or be deemed to have substantiated the expenses; Generally substantiation consists of receipts and/or cancelled checks and invoices that show the nature and amount of the expenditure.
+Expenses deemed to have been substantiated are such things as using the mileage allowance rate (50 cents per mile) rather than actual expenses for operating a vehicle or use of a per diem rate for overnight travel rather than requiring receipts for meals.
+The employee must return to the employer amounts in excess of the substantiated (or deemed substantiated) expenses within a reasonable time. o There are 2 methods of determining a reasonable time Periodic Statement.
+A statement from the employer is giver to the employee at least quarterly setting forth the amounts paid under the plan in of the substantiated amount and requesting the employee either substantiate or return excess amounts within 120 days of the statement date.
+Advance Payments - 30 days before the reasonably anticipated expenses are paid or incurred.
+Substantiation - 60 days after expenses are paid or incurred.
+Return of excess amounts - 120 days after expenses are paid or incurred.
+Amounts paid under accountable plans are not income to the employee and are not shown on Form W-2.
+All of the applicable requirements must be met in order for the arrangement to be an accountable plan.
+An employer can have an accountable plan for some items, and a non-accountable plan for others.